 Every effort will be made to ensure that residents have ample opportunity to address Council.
 At the beginning of the meeting, time is set aside for public announcements of upcoming community events or programs.
 Speakers are limited to three minutes and no Council discussion or action will be taken at that time.

 The public has the opportunity to speak on all items listed on the agenda prior to Council taking final action.
 Once the mayor has opened the item for discussion, residents wishing to speak should approach the front podium, state their name, and direct questions or comments to the mayor.

 During the public comment period, residents may address Council on issues or concerns not included on the agenda.
 At that time, Council may discuss these items with residents or direct staff to handle matters involving regular City services.
 Any necessary Council action would be placed on a future agenda for full public consideration.

 Applause or other displays of approval or disapproval are inappropriate during City Council proceedings.

 The agenda is the official guide for City Council meetings.
 Prepared by staff in consultation with Council, the agenda includes current legislative and policy issues that must be reviewed by the full Council.
 By law, Council cannot take action on items or issues not listed on the agenda.

 Council meetings are televised live on KSUN-15, the City’s government access cable TV channel.
 Meetings also are replayed Wednesday evening at 7 p.m., and Saturday and Sunday afternoons at 4 p.m.
-Live and archived Council meetings are also available to view online.
-Videotapes of the meetings can be checked out from the Sunnyvale Public Library.
+Webcasts of live and archived Council meetings are also available to view online.

 Boards and Commissions